John-J-D/johnnycysec.github.io/index.md

 ## Project

 ### Building A SIEM Using Microsoft Azure And Deploying Microsoft Sentinel And Crafting Custom Rules

-Cysec portfolio.

 I created my own Security Operations Center (SOC) by deploying my own Security Information and Event Management (SIEM) that monitors and generates alerts for my device.
 I set up a Threat Intelligence (TI) feed that sends my SIEM information of a Indicator of Compromise (IoC) using Microsoft Azure.